spintheweb/.github/profile/README.md

 Our architecture is anchored by two foundational deployments:

 - **The Book – _Weaving Web Portals_**
-  A TeX-based publication that defines the principles, modular design philosophy, and governance models for decentralized enterprise portals.
+  Publication that defines the principles, modular design philosophy, and governance models for decentralized enterprise portals.
 It serves as the conceptual foundation for architects, contributors, and institutional stakeholders.

 - **The Docker Container – `framework`**
-  A Deno-based runtime environment for deploying modular webbaselets.
+  Runtime environment for deploying modular webbaselets.
 It embodies the operational logic of the ecosystem, enabling dynamic role/context adaptation and enterprise-grade interoperability.

 Together, these form a dual axis:
 **The book defines the vision.
 The container enacts it.**